 Suddenly needing to pee all the time or leaking a little when you laugh or sneeze is another unwelcome surprise of perimenopause.
 As estrogen levels fall, the tissues supporting your bladder and urethra weaken.
 This can lead to urinary urgency, where you feel a sudden, intense need to go, and stress incontinence, where physical pressure causes leakage.
 You might also find yourself getting urinary tract infections (UTIs) more often.
 These bladder issues can feel embarrassing, but they are medical symptoms that can be treated.
 You don’t have to plan your life around the nearest restroom; modern incontinence therapies can help you regain control and confidence.

-When to See a Doctor About Your Symptoms
+When Should You See a Doctor About Your Symptoms?

 It can be tough to know what’s a “normal” part of the perimenopause transition and what might be a sign of something more.
 While many symptoms are just a part of the process, you should never hesitate to reach out to a healthcare professional.
 Think of it this way: you don’t have to power through this alone.
 Certain signs definitely call for a doctor’s visit, and honestly, so does any symptom that just makes you feel off.
 Knowing when to seek help is the first step toward feeling better and protecting your long-term health.